-Environmental Sciences & Technology
+Why Choose the Environmental Sciences & Technology Program?

-Meet the Instructors
+Meet Your Instructors

 Kathryn A. Smith, M.E.S.

 Kathryn Smith arrived at CPTC in 2004 after working at the Hanford Site for more than 11 years.
 She earned her bachelor’s degree from Washington State University and completed her Master of Environmental Studies at The Evergreen State College.
 Kathryn is particularly interested in remediating our urban environmental footprint.